 - Predictive & prescriptive modeling (training & test)

-- Visualization in dashboards and/or reports
+- Visualization as part of dashboards and/or reports

-- System integration and test
+- System integration & testing

 - Analytics Maturity: the methods used determine the necessary degree of analytical maturity of the company or the customer.

 After the raw material data has been refined into the fuel information, the information must be utilized.
 The gained insights are for example used to make more reliable decisions.